iterative/vscode-dvc/CONTRIBUTING.md

 ### The demo project

+- It is recommended that you create the project's virtual environment with Python 3.8 as TensorFlow is not yet available for Python 3.9

 - In order to run experiments in our demo project we require the Python virtual environment to be loaded.